faceleg/pagesofinterest.net/_posts/2024-07-20-technology-managers-achilles-heel.md

 ### Think

-{% picture jpt-webp "/images/technology-managers-achilles-heel-2.webp" --alt {{ The Technology Manager's Achilles Heel }} --picture class="post-inline-image-right" %}
+{% picture post-inline "/images/technology-managers-achilles-heel-2.webp" --alt {{ The Technology Manager's Achilles Heel }} --picture class="post-inline-image-right" %}

 Depending on the combination of seniority, surrounding context, and potential outcomes of the answer, you'll want to spend anywhere from a few minutes to much longer on this step.
 Knee-jerk responses to high-level management entail a level of risk that is seldom worth taking.